Race to find survivors as quake aid pours into Turkey, Syria

 Monday’s quake cut a swath of destruction that stretched hundreds of kilometers (miles) across southeastern Turkey and neighboring Syria, toppling thousands of buildings and heaping more misery on a region shaped by Syria’s 12-year civil war and refugee crisis.

-Aftershocks then rattled tangled piles of metal and concrete, making the search efforts perilous, while below-freezing temperatures made them ever more urgent.
+Aftershocks then rattled tangled piles of metal and concrete, making the search efforts perilous, while freezing temperatures made them ever more urgent.

+The scale of the suffering — and the accompanying rescue effort — were staggering.

 “This is a crisis on top of multiple crises in the affected region,” Marschang said in Geneva.

-Note: This story has been updated to correct that the Turkish town is Nurdagi, not Nurdag.